TakafumiM/LoLProAnalysis/README.md

 'xpdiffat15' is added because it is also a factor that does not get reflected into the gold lead, but have massive effect on champion stats

-Considered adding 'firstbaron', but didn't because the baron spawn time is fixed in 20 min of the game.
+Considered adding 'firstbaron', which is a feature which indicates if I team took the first baron or not, but didn't because the baron spawn time is fixed in 20 min of the game.
 I wanted to stay with the variables that could possibly be measured before 15 min in the game.

-'game time(m)' is also important to determine if the winning team was able to finish the game defending their advantage, but not able to get this information at 15 min.
+'game time(m)' is also important to determine if the winning team was able to finish the game defending their advantage, but this information is not available at 15 min.
 I considered using Binarizer to this feature, but there are too many values over 15 minutes that could be noise as shown in the bivariate analysis.
 Therefore, I decided not to use it.

 ### Added Transformer:
 While OneHotEncoder still encodes all of the categorical features, StandardScaler is added to encodes the two continuous features.

 #### StandardScaler
-Without any transformers, it is not clear that how good the gold lead or experience lead.
+Without any transformers, it is not clear that how good the gold lead or experience lead is.
 Therefore, StandardScaler is added to decide how good the lead is compared to other matches.

-#### DecisionTreeClassifier
+The accuracy of the new model was 0.7427.
+The accuracy did improve, but not significantly.

+### Best Hyperparameters
+To further improve the model, here I will find the best hyperparameter to tune the model.
+The hyperparameters I test on is max_depth and criterion.

 ## Fairness Analysis
+Finally, I am going to check if my model is fair among the sides.
+In other words,
+#### Is my model biased towards either blue or red side?

+Here, I chose blue side as group X and red side as group Y.

 #### Null Hypothesis:
 My model is fair.
 Its precision for Blue side and Red side are roughly the same, and any differences are due to random chance.